DangerInteractive/TimberWolf/CONTRIBUTING.md

     // if class is not polymorphic, omit "protected:" entirely

-    // if class should NEVER be instantiated because it's a base class, place
-    // all constructors in protected.

 private:

     // if class is not polymorphic, put all member variables here